Skip to main content

 4. Downtown Albertville’s Christmas Open House

-On November 17 through 18, Downtown Albertville turns into holiday cheer!
+On November 20 through 22, Downtown Albertville turns into holiday cheer!
 There will be carriage rides through town, cookie decorating with Mrs. Claus and, of course, lots of shopping in the local shops.
-Join the fun on November 17 from 5 p.m. until 8 p.m. and November 18 from 9 a.m. until 2 p.m.
+Join the fun on November 20 with their Thanksgiving/Christmas parade at 5:30 p.m.
+And shop till you drop at their Holiday open house on Saturday, November 22 all day long in their downtown.

 5. Tree Lightings

 Who doesn’t love a giant tree being lit to kick off the holiday season?
-Downtown Albertville will do theirs following their Thanksgiving/Christmas parade on November 16.
-Downtown Guntersville’s tree will be lit on November 28 at 5:30 p.m.
-The City Harbor and Downtown Boaz will have tree lightings as well.
+Downtown Albertville will do theirs following their Thanksgiving/Christmas parade on November 20.
+Downtown Guntersville’s tree will be lit on December 2 at 5:30 p.m.
+The City Harbor will light their tree on November 20 at 6 p.m.
+Downtown Boaz will have their tree lighting on December 5 following their Christmas parade.

 6. Christmas Parades

 Each of our wonderful cities are hosting their own Christmas parades.
-Albertville’s is planned for November 16 at 5:30 p.m.
-Boaz will have theirs on December 1 at 5:30 p.m.
-Arab’s parade will kick off at 6 p.m. on December 7.
-And Guntersville’s Christmas parade will be December 9 at 5 p.m.
-Following Guntersville’s regular parade, a boat parade can be seen from City Harbor.
+Albertville’s is planned for November 20 at 5:30 p.m.
+Boaz will have theirs on December 5 at 5:30 p.m.
+Arab’s parade will kick off at 6 p.m. on December 4.
+And Guntersville’s Christmas parade will be December 13 at 5 p.m.
+The Guntersville boat parade will be held at 5:15 p.m. at City Harbor on November 20.

 7. Night Before Christmas in Downtown Guntersville